HuntaBadday/HuntaBaddayCPUmod/README.md

 #### I/O
 The left of the device is the serial data output.\
-On the front, in order from left to right is the data i/o (LSB Left), chip select / enable, read, write, RS.\
+On the front, in order from left to right is the data i/o (LSB Right), chip select / enable, read, write, RS.\
 On the right is a reset pin.

 ### Data Input